2013 Buffalo Bulls football team

-The 2013 Buffalo Bulls football team represented the University at Buffalo in the 2013 NCAA Division I FBS football season.
-They were led by fourth-year head coach Jeff Quinn and played their home games at University at Buffalo Stadium.
-They completed as a member of the East Division of the Mid-American Conference.
-They finished the season 8–5, 6–2 in MAC play to finish in second place in the East Division.
-They were invited to the Famous Idaho Potato Bowl, only the second bowl game in school history, where they were defeated by San Diego State.
+The 2013 Buffalo Bulls football team represented the University at Buffalo as a member of the Mid-American Conference (MAC) during the 2013 NCAA Division I FBS football season.
+Led by fourth-year head coach Jeff Quinn, the Bulls compiled an overall record of 8–5 with a mark of 6–2 in conference play, placing second in the MAC's East Division.
+Buffalo was invited to the Famous Idaho Potato Bowl, only the second bowl game in program history, where the Bulls lost to San Diego State.
+The team played home games at the University at Buffalo Stadium in Amherst, New York.